Can I customize the layout and styles of my ePub?

 StreetLib Write provides you with ready-made graphic themes to apply to your book.

-Leopardi (the default theme)
+Leopardi (the default them)

 Calvino

-If you have a particular need and know the CSS language, Write gives you the possibility to intervene directly to the code.
+If you have a specific requirement and are familiar with CSS language, Write provides you with the option to directly modify the code.
+Here's how to do it:

-then on "Create theme";
+then on "Create theme".

 You can also leave just the property to be modified (in our example, that of the text-transform) if you don't need to modify the others.

-By clicking on the corresponding icon, at the bottom of the navigation bar on the left, you will also be able to intervene similarly on the CSS code regarding:
+By clicking on the corresponding icon at the bottom of the navigation bar on the left, you will also be able to intervene similarly on the CSS code regarding:

 - TITLE: or title and author's name appearing on the title page of your book